awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-deployments.md

 # Supported deployments and features of AWS Launch Wizard<a name="launch-wizard-sap-deployments"></a>

 **Supported deployments**
 AWS Launch Wizard currently supports the deployment of AWS resources for the following SAP systems and patterns\.
-SAP HANA database software is optionally installed and customer provided\.
+SAP HANA database software and supported SAP application software are optionally installed and provided by the customer\.
 + **SAP HANA database on a single Amazon EC2 instance\.** Deploy SAP HANA in a single\-node, scale\-up architecture, with up to 24TB of memory\.
 + **SAP Netweaver on SAP HANA system on a single Amazon EC2 instance\.** Deploy an SAP application on the same Amazon EC2 instance as your SAP HANA Database\.
 + **SAP HANA database on multiple EC2 instances\.** Deploy SAP HANA in a multi\-node, scale\-out architecture\.